 The rating agency recognizes that many of the qualifying impairments are progressive, so if someone does not qualify now, it does not mean that their impairment cannot progress or further affect the essential functions of daily life.
 If the rating agency decides it has done nothing wrong, there is a tax court in Canada where it can appeal the decision, Mr. Bell said.
 This is the case if you expect your actual RIT for the 2020 income year to be less than $60,000 and provide proof that you have correctly made the provisional tax rates using standard methods.

-Calculating the amount of money you can receive from the Canadian government once you are approved for a DTC is a bit complicated, as it depends on a number of factors, such as the size of your portfolio, the amount of taxes you must pay, and the number of years that have been approved.
-Sources: 3
+Calculating the amount of money you can receive from the Canadian government once you are approved for a DTC is a bit complicated, as it depends on several factors, such as the size of your portfolio, the amount of taxes you must pay, and the number of years that have been approved.

 DTC eligibility can be extended indefinitely in the past.
 Still, the rating agency can only retroactively review eligibility after ten years and only assess the previous year if you have been found eligible.
 Suppose they believe that your disability or personal situation may change or improve over time, they cannot approve you for another year.
 You will have to reapply with a new DTC application or when your eligibility period has expired.
-However, most Dtc applications can be approved up to five years from the original application date.
-Once your DTC has expired, you will need a second application for the same amount you applied for before the deadline, if not more.
-Sources: 3
+However, most DTC applications can be approved up to five years from the original application date.
+Once your DTC has passed, you will need a second application for the same amount you applied for before the deadline, if not more.

 DTC applications are different and may have unforeseen problems or circumstances, but a successful DTC takes 3-6 months on average.
-The CRA can determine that the situation of a disabled person may not have changed and will therefore approve the D TC indefinitely.
-Sources: 3
+The CRA can determine that the situation of a disabled person may not have changed and will therefore approve the DTC indefinitely.